-Before shopping for a travel insurance policy, it’s advisable to consider a few key questions in order to determine what type of policy you and your family will need.
+Before shopping for a travel insurance policy, it’s advisable to consider a few key questions to determine what type of policy you and your family will need.
 For example:

-- Does trip cancellation or interruption include active-duty members being deployed, or Reservists being called up, or leave cancellation?
+- Does trip cancellation or interruption include active-duty members being deployed, reservists being called up or leave cancellation?

 - Do you or your family members have any pre-existing health conditions that may impact your trip?

-In many of these scenarios, insurers proceed on a case-by-case basis; therefore, it’s a good idea to speak with a company representative in order to gain additional clarity on the specifics of policy coverage before purchasing any travel insurance.
-But be aware that they are salespeople and may not be 100% forthcoming or may not always have the answers you need.
+In many of these scenarios, insurers proceed on a case-by-case basis; therefore, it’s a good idea to speak with a company representative to gain additional clarity on the specifics of policy coverage before purchasing any travel insurance.
+But be aware that salespeople may not always have the answers you need.

 What to Look for in a Travel Insurance Policy

-Some travel insurance packages might offer a long list of services; however, some of those — such as lost, damaged, or stolen baggage protection — are already covered by the airline, your credit card, or even homeowners’ insurance or renter’s insurance policy.
-In order to determine the value of a given travel insurance policy, consider the existing travel perks offered by other services (e.g. airlines, hotels, credit cards, other insurance policies, rental car coverage, etc.) and make sure that you’re only paying for the coverage that you lack.
+Some travel insurance packages might offer a long list of services.
+Some of those — such as lost, damaged or stolen baggage protection — are already covered by the airline, your credit card or even homeowners’ insurance or renter’s insurance policy.
+To determine the value of a given travel insurance policy, consider the existing travel perks offered by other services (e.g., airlines, hotels, credit cards, other insurance policies, rental car coverage, etc.) and make sure that you’re only paying for the coverage that you lack.

-Being able to customize your travel insurance plan is of paramount importance to military families in particular.
-Generic, one-size-fits-all policies offered most frequently by airlines are unlikely to contain clauses pertaining to military duty, meaning that if your trip is delayed or canceled due to unforeseen changes to orders, you will be ineligible to submit a claim.
+Customizing your travel insurance plan is of paramount importance to military families in particular.
+Generic, one-size-fits-all policies offered most frequently by airlines are unlikely to contain clauses on military duty.
+If your trip is delayed or canceled due to unforeseen changes to orders, you will be ineligible to submit a claim.
 Therefore, purchasing travel insurance from an independent provider is likely the best way to design your own policy that meets your specific coverage needs.

-A final cost-driver is a “Cancel for Any Reason” upgrade, which travelers can buy in the event that they have to back out of travel plans at the last minute.
-However, these policy add-ons can be pricey (up to 35-50% more than the cost of regular travel insurance) and often do not promise a 100% reimbursement (50-75% is standard).
+A final cost-driver is a “Cancel for Any Reason” upgrade, which travelers can buy if they have to back out of travel plans at the last minute.
+However, these policy add-ons can be pricey (up to 35 to 50% more than the cost of regular travel insurance) and often do not promise a 100% reimbursement (50 to 75% is standard).
 That said, if a change of orders is possible and the total price of a booked vacation is high, the additional coverage might be worth the expense.

 Travel Insurance for Military Members

-As our readers know, members of the military tend to be more impacted by last-minute changes to travel plans than civilians.
-Whether its augmented orders, revoked leave, an unforeseen deployment, or changes in policy, military families often have to remain flexible and have contingency plans at the ready in the event of unexpected changes.
+As our readers know, military members tend to be more impacted by last-minute changes to travel plans than civilians.
+Whether it’s augmented orders, revoked leave, an unforeseen deployment or policy changes, military families often have to remain flexible.
+They have contingency plans at the ready in the event of unexpected changes.

-However, before purchasing a policy, be sure to familiarize yourself with your military benefits that may offer similar coverage.
-Credit cards like Chase Sapphire Preferred and Sapphire Reserve offer complimentary trip protection benefits (but do not cover emergency medical, pre-existing conditions, terrorism, or extreme sport incidences) if you pay for the trip on a credit card, as does the American Express Platinum card.
+Before purchasing a policy, be sure to familiarize yourself with military benefits that may offer similar coverage.
+Credit cards like Chase Sapphire Preferred and Sapphire Reserve offer complimentary trip protection benefits (but do not cover emergency medical, pre-existing conditions, terrorism or extreme sports incidences) if you pay for the trip on a credit card, as does the American Express Platinum card.

 - Read the fine print